-You have to try this easy, Homemade Alfredo Sauce with Garlic!
-It’s got a creamy, velvety texture and huge flavor from Parmesan and Romano.
-Try it over pasta, chicken or zoodles!
+You'll love this easy, Homemade Alfredo Sauce with Garlic!
+It's got a creamy, velvety texture and huge flavor from Parmesan and Romano.
+Try this Alfredo recipe with pasta, chicken or zoodles!
 Gluten free.

 A few months ago, a reader asked if I have an Alfredo sauce recipe.
 I told her I didn't but would add it to my list.